-Everybody wants a glimpse of the world’s highest mountain and that’s the reason why the Everest Base Camp Trek is so popular.
-The trek has a number of stunning attractions, not least of these is being able to say you’ve visited the highest mountain in the world.
-There are some lovely villages and gompas (monasteries), and the friendly Sherpa people of the Solu Khumbu region make trekking through the area a joy.
+Everybody wants a glimpse of the world’s highest mountain.
+That is why the trek is so popular.
+Besides the almighty Mt.
+Everest, there are so many lovely villages and gompas (monasteries), and the friendly Sherpa people of the Solu Khumbu region make trekking through the area a joy.

 Our representative will meet you on your arrival at the Airport and transfer you to the Hotel.
 An information session about the program will be conducted by our Tour Guide.
 Overnight stay in Hotel.